burhan1997/react-challenge/README.md

-- **MultipleChoiceQuestion.js**: Manages display and styling of multiple-choice questions.
+- **MultipleChoiceQuestion.jsx**: Manages display and styling of multiple-choice questions.
-- **Navbar.js**: Implements navigation with 'Previous' and 'Next' buttons.
+- **Navbar.jsx**: Implements navigation with 'Previous' and 'Next' buttons.
 - **$exerciseId.jsx**: Main page for loading and rendering exercises based on fetched data.

 ## Approach